varol/crypto-currencies/README.md

 # crypto-currencies
-it retrieve json data from coinmarketbase and parse with codable format
+It retrieves JSON data from coinmarketbase and parses with the codable format.
 <img src="https://eksiup.com/images/96/64/xj51314r2mkq.jpeg">